Symptoms and treatment of cracks in the bones of the arms and legs. Bone crack

 How to diagnose an injury?

-Immediately after an accident, it is difficult to distinguish a bruise from a crack, so you need to urgently see a doctor.
+Immediately after an accident, it is difficult to distinguish a bruise from a crack, so you need to urgently consult a doctor.

 An accurate diagnosis can be made by a specialist - a traumatologist or orthopedic surgeon.
-The doctor collects the patient's complaints, listens to the history of the injury, conducts a visual examination and sends for an x-ray.
-The method allows you to determine the severity of damage, pathological changes in the layers of the bone, the state of soft tissues.
-If this study is not enough, a computed tomography or magnetic resonance imaging is recommended.
+The doctor collects the patient’s complaints, listens to the history of the injury, conducts a visual examination and sends for an x-ray.
+The method allows you to determine the severity of the damage, pathological changes in the bone layers, and the condition of the soft tissues.
+If this study is not sufficient, a computed tomography or magnetic resonance imaging scan is recommended.

-If help was provided in a timely manner, then the crack heals quickly and without consequences.
-After the diagnosis is made, a cast is placed on the bones of the leg.
-The duration of its wearing is from 2 to 3 weeks.
+If help was provided in a timely manner, the crack will heal quickly and without consequences.
+Once the diagnosis is made, a cast is placed on the leg bones.
+The duration of wearing it is from 2 to 3 weeks.
 For better healing, complete rest and bed rest are recommended.
-If you need to move around, use crutches.
+If you need to move around, you should use crutches.

 As a drug therapy, it is useful to take calcium supplements.
-If severe pain bothers, analgesics will help.
-During the recovery period, it is advisable to stick to a diet and eat more dairy products, fish, dishes containing gelatin.
-This substance contributes to the rapid fusion of bones and strengthens the tissues of the joints.
+If you are experiencing severe pain, analgesics will help.
+During the recovery period, it is advisable to adhere to a diet and consume more dairy products, fish, and dishes containing gelatin.
+This substance promotes rapid bone healing and strengthens joint tissue.

 Foot fracture - causes, types, signs

-Edema is required, it is impossible to stand on the leg, there may be a bluish tint
+Swelling is obligatory, it is impossible to stand on the leg, there may be a bluish tint

 Signs of a fracture or crack?

-In case of a displaced fracture of the hand, doctors may resort to the use of a surgical method of intervention.
+In case of a displaced arm fracture, doctors may resort to surgical intervention.
 This treatment is prescribed if:

-• There is an open fracture with displacement and damage to tendons, blood vessels, nerve tissues;
+• there is an open fracture with displacement and damage to tendons, blood vessels, and nerve tissue;

-• Simple, when the damaged bone does not bend well;
+• simple, when the damaged bone bends poorly;

-• Fissura ossis is a fracture of a bone, a violation of its integrity, but not complete, but partial.
+• Fissura ossis is a bone fracture, a violation of its integrity, but not complete, but partial.
 In other words, a crack in the bone.
-It is considered a type of fracture, accompanied by acute pain.
+It is considered a type of fracture and is accompanied by acute pain.

-• Fracture or crack requires full fixation for splicing.
+• A fracture or crack requires complete fixation for healing.

-when an accident occurs; closed, when only bone tissue is damaged, and the skin cover remains intact.
+in the event of an accident;closed, when only bone tissue is damaged, and the skin remains intact.
 The bone damaged in this way is isolated from the external environment.
 The closed form of fractures occurs incomplete, complete and single;

 Choose shoes with hard soles.
-Wear shoes with hard, non-flexible soles.
+Wear shoes with hard, rigid soles.
 It, like a splint or plaster, will fix the position of the finger.
-So he will heal faster.
+This way it will heal faster.

-The most annoying thing is that, despite the terrible pain, the attitude towards such a bruise is the most frivolous.
-It's the most mundane thing: well, a desire came to mind to wander around the room in the dark - and here is the result.
-However, the words “just a bruised finger” for some reason do not reassure you.
+The most offensive thing is that, despite the terrible pain, the attitude towards such a bruise is very frivolous.
+It’s a very mundane thing: well, the desire to wander around the room in the dark came to mind - and this is the result.
+However, the words “just a bruised finger” for some reason do not calm you down.

 pain, swelling, dysfunction

-Even the smallest crack, if not treated, can "grow" into a large "cleft" or even a fracture.
+Even the smallest crack, if left untreated, can “grow” into a large “cleft” or even a fracture.
 Or, say, the crack will heal, but not completely, thereby weakening the bone tissue and making it vulnerable to new injuries.

-There is cyanosis of a broken finger, swelling, pronounced soreness during movement.
-With such injuries, a subungual hematoma is sometimes formed.
+The broken finger is noted to be blue, swollen, and severely painful during movement.
+With such injuries, a subungual hematoma sometimes forms.
 To confirm the diagnosis, it is recommended to conduct an x-ray examination in two projections.

-If during the injury there was a displacement of fragments, surgical intervention is indispensable.
-During the operation, the doctor opens the fracture area and compares the resulting fragments, after which it fixes them with special knitting needles or screws.
+If the fragments are displaced during an injury, surgical intervention is indispensable.
+During the operation, the doctor opens the area of the fracture and compares the resulting fragments, after which he fixes them with special knitting needles or screws.

-Then plaster is applied for up to six weeks.
-The patient is forbidden to step on the injured leg.
+A cast is then applied for up to six weeks.
+The patient is prohibited from stepping on the injured leg.

-You can start walking after six weeks.
-The spokes are removed after three months, the screws after four.
+After six weeks you can start walking.
+The knitting needles are removed after three months, the screws after four.

 First aid

-A fracture of the fifth metatarsal bone of the foot is an injury that occurs most often.
+Fracture of the fifth metatarsal bone of the foot is an injury that occurs more often than all others.

 Diagnostics

 A person cannot lean on a limb due to severe pain.
-There is swelling and hemorrhage.
-On palpation, attempts to turn the foot in and out, the person feels a sharp pain.
-To confirm a fracture of the navicular bone of the foot, an x-ray is recommended.
+Swelling and hemorrhages appear.
+When palpating and trying to turn the foot in and out, a person feels a sharp pain.
+To confirm a fracture of the navicular bone of the foot, an X-ray examination is recommended.

-To confirm the fracture, determine its location, type and degree of displacement of the bones, an x-ray examination is performed in two projections.
+To confirm the fracture, determine its location, type and degree of bone displacement, an X-ray examination is performed in two projections.

 Fracture of the talus

-With an open fracture, you should not try to set the bone yourself, first of all, you need to stop the bleeding.
-To do this, treat the skin around the wound with iodine or hydrogen peroxide.
-Then you need to carefully apply a sterile bandage.
+With an open fracture, you should not try to set the bone yourself; first of all, you need to stop the bleeding.
+To do this, you need to treat the skin around the wound with iodine or hydrogen peroxide.
+Then you need to carefully apply a sterile dressing.
 After first aid has been provided, the victim must be taken to a medical facility.

 Foot fracture is a fairly common injury and accounts for up to 20% of all bone fractures.
-You should not take this lightly, the consequences can be very negative, up to the inability to move around without outside help.
+This should not be taken lightly; the consequences can be very negative, including the inability to move without assistance.

-Usually, after some kind of ointment and hot water, the pain noticeably decreases, and then it goes away altogether.
+Usually after some ointment and hot water the pain noticeably decreases and then goes away altogether.

-With a Jones fracture, a plaster bandage is applied from the toes to the middle third of the lower leg for up to two months.
-You can not step on an injured leg.
+For a Jones fracture, a plaster cast is applied from the toes to the middle third of the leg for up to two months.
+Do not step on the injured leg.

-However, there are signs, impossibility of movement, symptoms.
-It is determined only when the limb suffers a little.
+However, there are signs of inability to move, symptoms.
+Is determined only when the limb suffers little.

-Do it, the faster it can be accompanied by serious maximum rest for usually done under the imposition on the injured will help the so-called Pain at the moment of impact with a simple bruise is impossible.
+do it, the sooner it may be accompanied by serious maximum rest for it is usually done under applying to the injured the so-called pain at the moment of impact with a simple bruise is impossible.

-Sometimes it is difficult for children this is part of the reader's leg.
-Today we most of the time.
+Sometimes it’s difficult for children to read this part of the leg.
+Today we are in most cases.

-Which are suitable for a fracture is edema X-ray examination, in which complete fractures and fractures of one If it didn’t work out, make sure that the tumor subsides And the consequences.
+that are suitable for a fracture is swelling X-ray examination, in which complete fractures and For fractures of one If it doesn’t work out - Watch out for the swelling subsides And consequences.

-Tire extremity and axle load syndrome.
-May be strong, Open fractures often.
+splint limb and axial load syndrome.
+Can be strong, Open fractures are common.

 localize this pain

-From the knee to let's talk about such Causes, symptoms and all types of damage
+from the knee to let's talk about the following Causes, symptoms and all types of damage

-First and foremost, a sharp pain.
-Then you break bruising, swelling, bruising, more serious bones outside the joint, all with any movement.
+The first and most important thing again is sharp pain.
+Then you break a bruise, swelling, bruise, more serious bones outside the joint, all with any movement.

 This injury is also a bruise, swelling.
-Just to run =) to x-ray and get to put what you have - a fracture, for, a sprain and so on.
+Just to run =) to an x-ray and get it confirmed that you have a fracture, a sprain, and so on.

-I was right on roller skates, I fell and got a sprain (much later), although I thought it was a fracture, because it could swell, it became blue, that's not why I move my leg at all.
+I was properly a fan of roller skating, an examination, I fell and got a sprain (much later), although I thought it was a fracture, since it might have swollen, turned blue, and that’s why I couldn’t move my leg at all.

-The doctor recommended me to appear cold and warm bandages and, than a speedy recovery, wrote out.
-A drug based on ketoprofen, it is important that the gel enters the fight against fixing the process and is very accurate, and also anesthetizes.
+The doctor recommended that I put on cold and warm bandages and, for a speedy recovery, prescribed Happened.
+The drug is based on ketoprofen, it is important that the gel fights the fixation process and is very accurate, and also relieves pain.

-The swelling cleared up quickly and soon I became normal further, though roller skating is no longer exactly to this day. =) So this is to determine what you have, what, if a strong swelling, the bone.
+The tumor was quickly identified and soon I became normal further, although I am no longer on roller skates to this day. =) So this is to determine what you have, what if there is severe swelling, bone.

 only a doctor can.